 The regulator numbers are identical to those shown on leovegas’s official website footer and compliance documentation.

-The a recognised gambling regulator and a recognised gambling regulator both require certified random number generator testing for all game categories.
+recognised gambling regulators both require certified random number generator testing for all game categories.

 The regulator oversight includes monitoring of advertising standards and bonus term transparency.